 The POPRC has so far met once a year and in the latter half of the year, normally October or November, to allow for sufficient time for POPRC decisions to be translated and distributed to Parties in advance of sessions of the COP.
-This is particularly important when the POPRC recommends substances for inclusion in Annexes A, B or C, since such a recommendation is a proposal for amounts to an amendment of the Convention and must needs to be distributed to Parties at least six months in advance of the meeting where it will be discussed considered for adoption.
+This is particularly important when the POPRC recommends substances proposed by Parties for inclusion in Annexes A, B or C, since such a recommendation constitutes a proposal for an amendment of the Convention and must be distributed to Parties at least six months in advance of the meeting where it will be considered for adoption.
 However, one consequence of this meeting schedule is that experts become members of the POPRC in May when the intersessional work is already ongoing.
-To compensate for this it has become common practice in the POPRC to invite those that will become members of the POPRC in May a certain year to come to the POPRC meeting the preceding year in order to get acquainted with the workings of the Committee and to sign up for intersessional working groups, in which they will become full members the following May.
+To compensate for this the POPRC has invited those that will become members of the POPRC in May a certain year to come to the POPRC meeting the preceding year in order to get acquainted with the workings of the Committee and to sign up for intersessional working groups, in which they will become full members the following May.

-Since its first meeting in November 2005 the Committee has received twelve thirteen eleven nominations for substances to be included under the Convention.
+Since its first meeting in November 2005 the Committee has received twelve nominations for substances to be included under the Convention.
 All nominations have been screened by the Secretariat for completeness according to paragraph 2 of Article 8 and found to contain the necessary information for screening by the Committee.
-At the screening stage, one of them was deferred to be discussed at a later meeting has been put on hold at the request of the nominating Party due to the need to clarify issues related to confidentiality in the background documentation-and another was deferred due to late distribution of documents.
-Altogether eleven The other Xten-substances out of thirteen twelve have all-been found to fulfil the requirements of Annex D and thus successfully passed the screening assessment by the Committee.
+At the screening stage, one of them was deferred to be discussed at a later meeting at the request of the nominating Party due to the need to clarify issues related to confidentiality in the background documentation and another was deferred due to late distribution of documents.
+Altogether eleven substances out of twelve examined by the Committee have been found to fulfil the requirements of Annex D and thus successfully passed the screening assessment by the Committee.

-This means that the Committee's time and resources haves on the whole been usefully spent in that no "spam" nominations, i.e. those with insufficient or inadequate data, have come forward.
-For one/two substances the opinion of the Committee washas been divided on whether it fulfilleds the criteria in Annex D or not, and a vote had to be taken to allow it to move forward to the risk profile stage.
-This wasis not due to the lack of the data on these substances but to their differing interpretation of those data.
+This means that the Committee's time and resources have on the whole been usefully spent in that no "spam" nominations, i.e. with insufficient or inadequate data, have come forward.
+For one substance the opinion of the Committee was divided on whether it fulfilled the criteria in Annex D or not and a vote had to be taken to allow it to move forward to the risk profile stage.
+This was not due to the lack of the data on the substance but to the differing interpretation of those data.

-Overall, the fact that most nominations were found to fulfil the requirements of Annex D This may be interpreted in two ways, both positive for the future work of the Committee.
-First of all, the criteria in Annex D seem seem on the whole to be precise enough to avoid doubtful or spurious nominations.
-Secondly, Parties have exercised great-judgment in nominating substances and have been careful to submit the nominations together with sufficient background data.
+Overall, the fact that most nominations were found to fulfil the requirements of Annex D may be interpreted in two ways, both positive for the future work of the Committee.
+First of all, the criteria in Annex D seem on the whole to be precise enough to avoid doubtful or spurious nominations.
+Secondly, Parties have exercised judgment in nominating substances and have been careful to submit the nominations together with sufficient background data.

 For nine of the ten substances for which risk profiles have been prepared, the Committee has agreed that they are likely, as a result of their long-range environmental transport to lead to significant adverse human health and/or environmental effects such that global action is warranted.
-One substance has been deferred for further discussion at a future later-meeting.
-For the other nine substances the Committee has decided that the proposal shall proceed.
-Again, this shows that Parties have as a rule nominated substances that are likely to be considered as POPs by the Committee and would proceed through the risk management phase to be recommended to by the Conference of the Parties for inclusion in the Convention.
+One substance has been deferred for further discussion at a future meeting.
+For the other nine substances the Committee has decide that the proposal shall proceed.
+Again, this shows that Parties have as a rule nominated substances that are likely to be considered as POPs by the Committee and would proceed through the risk management phase to be recommended to the Conference of the Parties for inclusion in the Convention.